askeksa/dart2wasm_prototype/pkg/compiler/README.md

 * `tool`: some helper scripts, some of these could be deleted

   * `tool/perf.dart`: used by our benchmark runners to measure performance of some frontend pieces of dart2js.
-We shuld be able to delete it in the near future once the front end code is moved into `fasta`.
+We should be able to delete it in the near future once the front end code is moved into `fasta`.

   * `tool/perf_test.dart`: small test to ensure we don't break `perf.dart`.